 Do I Qualify to Become a Member of Provider Partners Health Plan?

-To learn if you (or your loved one) are likely to qualify for the services offered by Provider Partners Health Plan (PPHP), please answer the following questions.
+To learn if you (or your loved one) are likely to qualify for the services offered by Provider Partners Health Plans (PPHP), please answer the following questions.
 Our staff also is happy to help you determine your eligibility.
 Just contact our Member Services number at 1-800-405-9681 for additional information.
 (TTY users should call 711).
-Calls to this number are free.
-Hours are from 8 a.m. to 8 p.m., seven (7) days a week from October 1st to March 31st.
-Hours are 8 a.m. to 8 p.m., Monday through Friday and 8 a.m. to 7 p.m., Saturday and Sunday from April 1st to September 30th.
-Messaging service used weekends, after hours, and on federal holidays.
+We are open 8:00 A.M. to 8:00 P.M., seven days a week from October 1 through March 31; 8:00 A.M. to 8:00 P.M.
+Monday to Friday from April 1 through September 30.

-- Have you been a resident of a nursing home or skilled nursing facility for longer than thirty (30) days?
-(Note: prospective beneficiaries in Westmoreland County PA do not need to meet this requirement.)
+- Have you been a resident of a nursing home or skilled nursing facility for longer than ninety (90) days?

 - Do you currently have Medicare Part A (hospital insurance) and Part B (medical insurance)?